creativity and nature lover at heart

 What type of camera do you use?

 Do you ask what type of pan the chef uses?
 Or what type of hammer the carpenter uses?
-Haha, well actually I guess some curious people might.
+Haha, well I guess some very curious people might ask that.
 My point being, a camera is a tool used to create photographs.
 Any advanced and creative photographer should be able to use nearly any type of camera to produce interesting images once the camera's controls are learned.

-One of my larger Adobe Lightroom catalogs has logged over 70 different cameras used over the years.
-I'm not really a "gear head" and have not owned anywhere close to that many cameras.
-My journey has allowed me to try out of lot of different gear over the years.
+One of my larger Adobe Lightroom catalogs has logged over 70 different cameras used.
+I'm not that much of a "gear head" and have not owned anywhere near that many cameras.
+My journey just has allowed me to try out of lot of different gear over the years from teaching workshops and conferences.

-If you read this far and really must know, I mostly use Sony and occasionally Nikon and Fuji equipment.
+If you read this far, you to deserve to know.
+Ha!
+I primarily use Sony and then occasionally Nikon, Canon, and Fuji equipment.
 All the major manufacturers make great gear at this point.
 Success is knowing how to use the gear when the opportunity presents itself.
 I can help with that if needed.
+Don't hesitate to reach out.

 Do you teach anything beyond photography?